Study and Practice Options at Red Cedar Zen Community

 Teachers: Zen teachers can be ordained priests or lay people.
 Teachers have completed formal rituals of transmission and empowerment with their teacher.
 For priests this is the ceremony of Dharma Transmission and for lay teachers it is Lay Entrustment.
 Further, our Guiding Teacher has received additional empowerment by his teacher to serve in this position and has been formally invited to take this leadership and teaching role by the sangha.

-Currently at Red Cedar Zen Community we are fortunate to have:
+Currently at Red Cedar Zen Community we are fortunate to have several teachers (both lay and ordained) and Practice Leaders, please see the Teachers & Leaders page.

 Note: the Japanese word before each person’s English name is their Dharma Name, not a title.
 Dharma Names are received from a teacher at the Jukai Ceremony or Priest Ordination Ceremony.
 Everyone wearing a rakusu or okesa has a Dharma Name and it’s interesting to ask people about the meaning of their Dharma Name.
 For example, Tim’s name “Nomon” means “Responding Gate.”

-Sometimes “teachers” is used as a general term to refer to both the formally designated Teachers and the Senior Students collectively.
+Sometimes “teachers” is used as a general term to refer to both the formally designated Teachers and the Practice Leaders collectively.

-Dokusan (独参) and Practice Discussion are private meetings with the Senior Students and Teachers at Red Cedar Zen.
+Private Interviews are meetings with fully ordained Priests and Practice Leaders.
 These meetings are offered during most zazen meetings at Red Cedar and can also be arranged for other times.
 All members and guests are welcome to request an interview.

-Confidentiality: Dokusan and Practice Discussion are private and confidential within limits.
+Confidentiality: Private Interviews are private and confidential within limits.
 The limit to confidentiality is when the individual expresses intention to harm self or other or says that harm or self-harm is likely with another member of our Sangha.
-If a Teacher or Senior Student needs to consult with the Guiding Teacher, or with his or her peers, about a private interview they will ask the student for permission before sharing your identity or the contents of your conversation whenever possible.
+If a Teacher or Practice Leader needs to consult with the Guiding Teacher, or with his or her peers, about a private interview they will ask the student for permission before sharing your identity or the contents of your conversation whenever possible.

-While dokusan and practice discussion are optional we do recommend this practice strongly.
+While Private Interviews are optional we do recommend this practice strongly.
 For an ongoing committed student of Zen, meeting with a teacher every month or two is a helpful guideline.

-The available Mentors are Senior Students who have been invited to be Mentors by our Guiding Teacher.
-Our Senior Students are teachers-under-supervision who have been practicing for many years and have completed a number of steps to deepen their practice of meditation and understanding of Buddhism.
+The available Mentors are Practice Leaders who have been invited to be Mentors by our Guiding Teacher.
+Our Practice Leaders are teachers-under-supervision who have been practicing for many years and have completed a number of steps to deepen their practice of meditation and understanding of Buddhism.
 These steps include going through Jukai, being shuso during a practice period and ongoing training with each other and with Guiding Teacher Nomon Tim Burnett.
-See the “Who are the Teachers here?” section for more on who the available Mentors are at Red Cedar.
+See the Teachers and Leaders page for a current list of Practice Leaders.

-Any member of Red Cedar Zen Community can request meetings with a mentor, either by asking the mentor directly, or meeting with our Guiding Teacher, Nomon Tim Burnett, to request a mentorship recommendation.
+Any member of Red Cedar Zen Community can request a mentorship relationship by emailing our Guiding Teacher, Nomon Tim Burnett, to request a mentorship recommendation.

 The schedule and format for these meetings with a mentor are flexible and decided by the mentor and mentee together.
-Any conversation you have with a mentor is confidential with some limitations (see section on confidentiality under Dokusan & Practice Discussion).
-These meetings can at the zendo, during zazen as Practice Discussion, or at other locations and times.
+Any conversation you have with a mentor is confidential with some limitations (see above).

 The mentorship relationships are not permanent student-teacher relationships.
-Typically, we encourage mentorship to pause for a reassessment or close after a maximum of 6 months to give you time to digest and also to learn from other Red Cedar teachers and senior students.
+Typically, we encourage mentorship to pause for a reassessment or close after a maximum of 6 months to give you time to digest and also to learn from other Red Cedar teachers and Practice Leaders.

 Our Zen Practice, like all of Buddhism, is deeply rooted in ethical practice.
 All Zen students are encouraged to learn about, and practice with, the Bodhisattva Precepts of Soto Zen.